About me

 My creative path

-I work in various industries: as a designer in various fields, illustrator, and game concept artist.
-I have an incomplete university degree in architecture, and I also completed a secondary specialized education as an artist-designer (industrial designer).
-I also took specialized courses in digital graphics.
-My creative career began in childhood, at art school.
-I've almost always tried to engage in creative work in one way or another, with a few exceptions.
-Art gave me a breath of fresh creative freedom and a freer flight of thought.
+My creative activity began in childhood, at art school.
+I've practically always tried to engage in creative activity in one way or another, with a few exceptions.
+Art gave me a breath of fresh creative freedom and a free flight of thought.

 How I work

 I work at the intersection of painting, graphics, and sculpture, creating canvases and installations.
-In my work, I explore themes of physical processes and biological phenomena, as well as themes of advanced modernity and the future.
-My art is based on four aspects: matter, spirituality, mentality, and emotion, packaged in the form of an abstract-figurative narrative grounded in spiritual and scientific reflection.
+In my work, I explore themes of physical processes and biological phenomena, as well as themes of contemporary advancement and the future.
+My art is based on four aspects: matter, spirituality, mentality, and emotion, packaged in an abstract-figurative narrative informed by spiritual and scientific reflection.
 The themes I explore in my research include cybernetics, bionics, mechanics, psychology, and social constructs, often combining these themes or drawing parallels.
-For me, art is a way to share my vision with others, a way to convey concepts and meanings that have illuminated or consumed me as a person living in this complex, yet fascinating, and often mysterious world.